evernym/sgl/README.md

 SGL is a simple but flexible [DSL]( https://en.wikipedia.org/wiki/Domain-specific_language) for granting and testing privileges (authorization).
-You can use it to write rules about who should be able to do what, and then to compare people to the rules to enforce custom logic.
+You can use it to write rules about who should be able to do what, and then to compare circumstances to the rules to enforce custom logic.
 This lets you create your own [Role-Based Access Control]( https://en.wikipedia.org/wiki/Role-based_access_control) mechanisms, as well as authorizations based on other criteria.